 The team at Regional chose the CyberMed XB22 medical grade monitor because it could power their mini PCs and barcode scanners while still being compatible with their non-powered cart solution.

-In addition to meeting all of their initial needs, the antimicrobial housing and IP65 rating proved to be a godsend when the COVID-19 pandemic hit, helping to keep clinicians and patients safer.
+In addition to meeting all of their initial needs, the medical grade housing and IP65 rating proved to be a godsend when the COVID-19 pandemic hit, helping to keep clinicians and patients safer.

 Midwest Health was experiencing massive failure rates of the computers mounted on their medication dispensing carts.
 They needed to find a medical grade replacement that was more reliable.